-Whenever we start out on a new project, role, or relationship the previous stage of our life comes to an end.
+Whenever we start out on a new project, role, or relationship, our previous project, role, or relationship also comes to an end.

 These endings are not always easy.
-Sometimes we find ourselves clinging on to or longing for the past that has gone.
+And sometimes we long for the past that has gone.

-If we want to step more quickly and fully into the new life that is coming and the possibilities it brings, this means that it is incredibly important to learn to manage not only the practical changes we encounter but also the psychological or emotional transitions that accompany those changes.
+This means that if we want to step more quickly and fully into our new life and the possibilities it brings, it is incredibly important to learn to manage not only the practical changes we encounter but also the psychological or emotional transitions that accompany the changes.

 These transitions come in three stages: